Daniel-WWU-IT/sciencemesh-wwu/gocdb-container/README.md

 Simple Kubernetes configuration files are provided in _k8s_.
 Note that the deployments are configured to never pull images, so the containers have to be built beforehand.

 ## Configuration
-Configuration is usually not necessary.
-If you need to adjust the webserver configuration, modify the corresponding files in _webserver/config_ and rebuild.
+If running the containers via _docker-compose_, no configuration is needed; if you need to adjust the webserver configuration, modify the corresponding files in _webserver/config_ and rebuild.

+If running the containers manually or in Kubernetes, it is necessary to set the environment variable _GOCDB_DATABASE_SERVER_ for the GOCDB webserver container to point to the GOCDB database host.

 ## Usage
 - The GOCDB frontend can be reached at: [/gocdb](http://localhost/gocdb)